ahmedabuamra/MinesweeperGame/README.md

 CLI Minesweeper game, soon to be updated to a GUI application.
 .

-##How to play (CLI Version):
+## How to play (CLI Version):

--Your goal is to flag all the mines without clicking on any of them, and have exactly n flags on n mines.
+- Your goal is to flag all the mines without clicking on any of them, and have exactly n flags on n mines.

--Each tile has a number on it that indicates the number of mines adjacent to it.
+- Each tile has a number on it that indicates the number of mines adjacent to it.

--Try to deduce where the miens are and flag them.
+- Try to deduce where the miens are and flag them.

-###Input:
+### Input:

 Input is entered through the CLI, using the following format: